 Four independent binding evidence types with a weak confidence level (groups 4 to 7) upgrade the object confidence level to “confirmed”.

 It is worth mentioning that we applied such increases in confidence provided the evidence for the effect in regulation, or function, is not missing in RegulonDB.
-Note that binding of purified protein and site mutation are currently the only evidence types with a strong confidence level.
+As mentioned, binding of purified protein and site mutation are the only evidence types with a strong confidence level.
 Site mutation is classified as a strong evidence type because it involves the precise identification of the regulatory site, which, if modified, shows no effect on transcription, either in vivo (24,25), through a reporter gene or by in vitro transcription even in the presence of its TF (26).
 Binding of purified protein includes two similar methodologies: electrophoretic mobility shift analysis (EMSA) and footprinting, in which the TF binding to a specific sequence target is probed in vitro.
-Note that currently HT methods can jointly provide a confirmed confidence level, as there are three independent HT groups of methods, and in addition some HT methods (i.e. ChIP-seq) frequently add a computational identification of the binding site enhancing its confidence level from weak to strong.
+Note that currently HT methods are not sufficient to provide a confirmed confidence level, as there are only three independent HT groups of methods, unless another weak evidence is also included.
+In fact, some HT methods (i.e. ChIP-seq) frequently adds a computational identification of the binding site enhancing its confidence level.
 There is no single evidence with an assigned level of “confirmed”.

 The complete set of evidence combinations that upgrade an RI confidence level can be found under the “regulatory interactions” of the “Stage II.
 Assignment of confidence level based on additive evidence types” section of the webpage: